CpaterCodes/CV/README.md

 efficacy.
 In turn I considered that if a connection was found between theory of mind and human lie detection ability, this could be informative for the development of methods to train people to more accurately detect lies.

-While I ultimately found no significant correlations between theory of mind and lie detection ability and my methods and results sections were the weakest parts of my disseration, my supervisor considered my introduction 'scholarly' and I hope to bring my analytical abilities to a programming role.
+My supervisor considered my introduction 'scholarly' and I hope to bring my analytical abilities to a programming role.

 #### Teamwork